empratik/empratik/README.md

 - 🔭 I’m currently working on Machine learning and deep learning stuff
-- 🌱 I’m currently learning
+- 🌱 I’m currently influencer on data science platforms
-- 👯 I’m looking to collaborate on Data science stuff
+- 👯 I’m looking to collaborate on Data science stuffs
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with open source projects
-- 💬 Ask me about ...
+- 💬 Ask me about Software development and analytucs
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->